Models used in energy and environmental economics

 Second, we have simulation models.
 These models are used to describe plausible scenarios; for example, different pathways towards a renewable energy system or a low carbon society.
 These models are usually based on simpler economic mechanisms than explanatory models.
 But they are calibrated so that they yield quantitative insights.
 Their purpose is to provide a detailed picture of future developments.
 But, they only show what is possible.
 They do not make predictions.

 Finally, we have prediction models.
 They are usually econometric models, often with some theoretical model in the background.
-However, also models approaches similar to the ones for simulation models can be used as well.
+However, modeling approaches similar to the ones for simulation models can be used as well.
 Their purpose is to predict future developments or the results of policy measures.
 As this is rather demanding, most models focus on short run predictions and are thus of limited use to most topics relevant in environmental and energy economics.

 In this course we will focus on the first two types of models.
 As each simulation model relies on a conceptual framework (even if it may be simplistic) a solid understanding of explanatory modeling is the basis for good models.